jdromeiro/.NET-Developer-Questions/README.md

 **1. What is a web service?**
 A web service is a service offered by an electronic device to another electronic device, in which they communicate with each other via the World Wide Web, across different platforms and programming languages, using protocols such as HTTP and SOAP.

+**2. What is an API?**
+An API (Application Programming Interface) is a set of routines, protocols and tools that are provided by an application to allow other applications to communicate with it.

+**3. What is a RESTful API?**
+A RESTful API is an API based in representational state transfer (REST) that uses HTTP as its underlying communication method.
+This architectural style provides a lot of flexibility, since it separates completely client from server and decouples data, resources, representations and methods.

+**4. What are the main steps when designing a REST API?**
+1) Identify Object Model - identify the objects that will be presented as resources.
+2) Create Model URIs - establish the URIs and the relationship between resources and its sub-resources.
+3) Determine Representations – structure the representations of the resources that are produced (using XML or JSON).
+4) Assign HTTP Methods – define possible operations and map them on the resource URIs.

+**5. What are the main HTTP verbs and what do they do?**
+HTTP verbs are methods used to perform operations on resources identified by URIs.
+The most important are related to CRUD operations (Create, Read, Update and Delete): POST creates new resources, GET retrieves a representation of a resource, PUT updates a resource, PATCH modifies the capabilities of a resource, and DELETE is used to delete a resource.

-**2. What is ASP.NET?**
+**6. What is ASP.NET?**
 ASP.Net is a web application framework to allow programmers to dynamically build web sites, by using a full featured programming language such as C# and VB.Net.
 It works on top of the HTTP protocol, using the HTTP verbs to perform requests.

-**3. What are the main HTTP verbs and what do they do?**
-HTTP verbs are methods used to perform operations on resources identified by URIs.
-POST creates new resources, GET retrieves a representation of a resource, PUT updates a resource, PATCH modifies the capabilities of a resource, and DELETE is used to delete a resource.

-**4. What is ASP.NET Core?**
+**7. What is ASP.NET Core?**
 ASP.NET Core is the successor of ASP.NET.
 It’s a modular and multi-platform framework, that is also faster than its predecessor.

-**5. When should you use ASP.NET Web Forms over ASP.NET MVC?**
+**8. When should you use ASP.NET Web Forms over ASP.NET MVC?**
 Web Forms are the traditional way to create quick and simple web applications, but it’s a bit obsolete now.
 The MVC pattern allows for the application to be broken down into discrete models, view and controllers, making them much easier to test during development.

-**6. What is a RESTful API?**
-A RESTful API is an API based in representational state transfer (REST) technology that allows two programs to communicate to each other using HTTP as its underlying communication method.
-Session state is kept entirely on the client.

-**7. What are the main steps when designing a REST API?**
-1) Identify Object Model - identify the objects that will be presented as resources.
-2) Create Model URIs - establish the URIs and the relationship between resources and its sub-resources.
-3) Determine Representations – structure the representations of the resources that are produced (using XML or JSON).
-4) Assign HTTP Methods – define possible operations and map them on the resource URIs.

-**8. What is the difference between a View State and a Session State in ASP.NET?**
+**9. What is the difference between a View State and a Session State in ASP.NET?**
 The View State contains the content of various input fields in the form, while the Session State contains collective information obtained from various pages the user has visited.

 [Back to Table of Contents](#table-of-contents)